 In a journey through the Earth’s past, present, and future, students discover their interconnectedness with all life on the planet and the role that they play in either defending or destroying it.
-Throughout this 5-week module students will learn how science allows us to understand the natural world, why the climate is rapidly changing, and how Cortada uses art to inspire action.
+Throughout this module students will learn how science allows us to understand the natural world, why the climate is rapidly changing, and how Cortada uses art to inspire action.

-Week 3 presents students with the defining issues of our time – climate change and environmental degradation, with a particular emphasis on our state.
+Session 3 presents students with the defining issues of our time – climate change and environmental degradation, with a particular emphasis on our state.
 As greenhouse gas emissions soar and a pandemic rages, students learn how a world impacted by humans continues to affect the livelihood of species including our own.

-Week 5 explores how human activities in the Eastern Hemisphere have contributed to the Earth’s sixth mass extinction.
-Plastic pollution in China, poaching in Sub-Saharan Africa, and overfishing in the Mediterranean Sea are a few examples used to provide a global perspective and spur innovative artistic interventions.
+Session 4 explores how human activities have contributed to the Earth’s sixth mass extinction.
+Deforestation in the Amazon, plastic pollution in China, and overfishing in the Mediterranean Sea are a few examples used to provide a global perspective and spur innovative artistic interventions.

 Conserve Florida’s Fragile Ecosystems

 Exploring the importance of Florida’s ecosystems, from coral reefs and the Everglades to mangrove forests and wildflower meadows, students use art and science to engage in conservation.
-In this 5-week module students learn from Cortada’s eco-art practice to understand and express complex ideas, develop essential leadership skills, and foster hope in the fight to protect our local environment.
+In this module students learn from Cortada’s eco-art practice to understand and express complex ideas, develop essential leadership skills, and foster hope in the fight to protect our local environment.

-Week 1 focuses on a local ecosystem that is not found anywhere else on Earth – the River of Grass.
+Session 1 focuses on a local ecosystem that is not found anywhere else on Earth – the River of Grass.
 Students will learn about the Everglades’ threatened and endangered species, the tiny water-bound organisms that reveal secrets about our past, and how to use art to advance restoration efforts.

-Week 2 introduces students to enchanting coral reefs and misunderstood seagrass beds, some of the most productive and delicate ecosystems on the planet.
+Session 2 introduces students to enchanting coral reefs and misunderstood seagrass beds, some of the most productive and delicate ecosystems on the planet.
 As students examine life beneath the waves, they learn how to engage their friends and families in tackling the biggest challenges facing our coastal marine environments.

-Week 4 draws attention to the wilderness that has disappeared due to a century of rapid development.
-Students will learn about the tremendous ecosystem services provided by our native tree canopy and how they can lead the way in reversing humanity’s destructive practices.
+Session 3 transports students into the critical forests that provide habitat for animals and pull carbon dioxide out of the air.
+Students will learn about the tremendous ecosystem services provided by our native trees and how they can lead the way in reversing humanity’s destructive practices.

-Week 5 brings students to the year 1513 when everything changed – Juan Ponce de Leon landed on our coast and named it “La Florida” – from “flor,” the Spanish word for flower.
+Session 4 brings students to the year 1513 when everything changed – Juan Ponce de Leon landed on our coast and named it “La Florida” – from “flor,” the Spanish word for flower.
 Students will reflect on those who have shaped Florida’s history, learn about the need to protect our pollinators, and then help to shape Florida’s future by regrowing the wildflowers that our state was named after.

 Discover the North & South Poles

 Cortada created art at the North and South Poles to address environmental issues at every point in between.
-During this five-week module, students travel to the ends of the Earth to learn about the melting Arctic and Antarctic, the perseverance of its explorers and scientists, and the power of art to reframe our thinking.
+During this module, students travel to the ends of the Earth to learn about the melting Arctic and Antarctic, the perseverance of its explorers and scientists, and the power of art to reframe our thinking.
 Using Cortada’s polar art, participants will better understand global climate change, practice empathy, and problem-solve for a future with rising seas.

-Week 2 takes students to the Earth’s poles to develop empathy and compassion for everyone and everything living across every longitude.
+Session 1 takes students to the Earth’s poles to develop empathy and compassion for everyone and everything living across every longitude.
 With projects that aim to diminish the distance between us and our global neighbors, students recognize the scale of the problems at hand and work to serve those who will be impacted the most.